Last Updated on September 24, 2021

 Have you ever noticed that regardless of how much you practice and prepare, a slight change in your attitude or outlook, a minor distraction, or a word of encouragement can make all the difference in your athletic performance?
 Well, there’s a whole sub-field of psychology devoted to the study and practice of optimizing athletic performance through psychological principles.

-A master’s degree in sport psychology could be the ideal capstone to help get you break into a career in the field of sport psychology.
-Like any other master’s program, a bachelor’s degree is required to be considered for admission.
+A master’s in sports psychology program could be the ideal capstone to help get you break into a career in the field of sports psychology.
+Like any other master’s program, a bachelor’s degree in psychology (or a related field with similar pre-requisite courses) required to be considered for a master’s program.
 Two of the most common are psychology and kinesiology, but it is possible to attain admission to a master’s program with a number of different undergraduate degrees.

-Further, given how diverse this field is – and the career goals of each graduate– the chance to specialize in a concentration area of interest is very important since the skills set required for dealing with top-tier athletes and organizations are quite different from the skill sets used designing programs for youth and individuals.
+Further, given how diverse this field is – and how varied the career goals are foe each individual – the chance to specialize in a concentration area of interest is very important since the skills set required for dealing with top-tier athletes and organizations are quite different from the skill sets used designing programs for youth and individuals.

-There are three main fields or specializations that students typically pursue upon completing a master’s of sport psychology program.
+There are three main fields or specializations that students typically pursue upon completing a master’s of sports psychology program.

-- Sport Psychology Consulting and Mental Performance Consulting.
+- Sports Psychology Consulting and Mental Performance Consulting.